ldodds/sparql-doc/README.md

 * `@author`: author(s) of the query.
 Can have multiple uses
 * `@see`: add a link from the documentation
 * `@param`: parameter.
 Not yet used in template
-* `@endpoint`: suggested endpoint for query.
-Not yet used in template
+* `@endpoint`: suggest an endpoint for using query.
+Automatically adds query link to docs
 * `@tag`: add a tag to a query.
-Not yet used, but this will (eventually) be used to organise queries
+Displayed but not yet used, but this will (eventually) be used to organise queries

 Here's an example that uses all these: